Irenaeus: Biography

-Irenaeus was a Greek from Polycarp's hometown of Smyrna in Anatolia, now İzmir, Turkey, born during the first half of the 2nd century.
-The exact date is thought to be between the years 120 and 130.
+Irenaeus was a Greek from Polycarp's hometown of Smyrna in Anatolia, now İzmir, Turkey, born some time before Polycarp's death circa 155 AD.
 Unlike many of his contemporaries, he was brought up in a Christian family rather than converting as an adult.

 During a local persecution of Christians around Lyon during the reign of Marcus Aurelius, the Roman emperor from 161 to 180, Irenaeus was a priest of the Church of Lyon.
 The clergy of that city, many of whom were suffering imprisonment for the faith, sent him to Rome in 177 with a letter to Pope Eleutherius concerning the heresy of Montanism, and that occasion bore emphatic testimony to his merits.
 While Irenaeus was in Rome, the Lyon persecution took place.
 Returning to Gaul, Irenaeus succeeded the martyr Saint Pothinus and became the second bishop of Lyon.

 During the religious peace which followed the Lyon persecution, the new bishop divided his activities between the duties of a pastor and of a missionary (as to which we have but brief data, late and not very certain).
 Almost all his writings were directed against Gnosticism.
 The most famous of these writings is On the Detection and Overthrow of the So-Called Gnosis, usually known by the abbreviated title Against Heresies (Adversus haereses).
 Irenaeus alludes to coming across Gnostic writings, and holding conversations with Gnostics, and this may have taken place in Anatolia or in Rome.
 However, it also appears that Gnosticism was present near Lyon: he writes that there were followers of 'Marcus the Magician' living and teaching in the Rhone valley.

 Little is known about the career of Irenaeus after he became bishop.
 The last action reported of him (by Eusebius, 150 years later) is that in 190 or 191, he exerted influence on Pope Victor I not to excommunicate the Christian communities of Anatolia which persevered in the practice of the Quartodeciman celebration of Easter.

 Nothing is known of the date of his death, which must have occurred at the end of the second or the beginning of the third century.
 He is regarded as a martyr by the Catholic Church and by some within the Orthodox Church.
 He was buried under the Church of Saint John in Lyon, which was later renamed St Irenaeus in his honour.
 The church was devastated in 1562 by the Huguenots.
 Several relics supposedly of Irenaeus are held in various churches in Lyon.
 Two crania from different churches were dated by carbon-14 to the Middle Ages, but a piece of heelbone kept in the Lyon Cathedral is from the right time period.